 This indicator measures the detection of anonymous Internet access from an internal workstation through an anonymization site.
-The goal is to maintain free access and to avoid organization's filtering of accesses to forbidden websites.
+The goal is to maintain free access and to avoid organization's information-security-indicators:VBH="FTR.1"

-information-security-indicators:VBH="FTR.1"

 Files recklessly downloaded

 This indicator measures the download of files from an external website that is not known (no reputation) within the profession to an internal workstation.
 "No reputation" can be assessed by information provided by URL outbound filtering devices.